iboing/CliqueNet/README.md

 ## Comparision with state of the arts

+The results listed below demonstrate the superiority of CliqueNet over DenseNet when there are no additional techniques(bottleneck, compression, etc.)

 |Model                               | FLOPs | Params | CIFAR-10 | CIFAR-100 | SVHN |
 |------------------------------------| ------|--------| -------- |-----------|------|
 |DenseNet (k = 12, T = 36)           | 0.53G | 1.0M   |  7.00    |  27.55    | 1.79 |